MalouLandsgaard/raise-the-bar/README.md

 - `services/` - Data fetching and mock data
 - `state/` - Context and state management
 - `locale/` - Localization files

+## TODO

+- Add a map view showing favorite bars (e.g., Gaia in Copenhagen)
+- Implement a brand for the app